himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 ---
-title: 'Hyperparameter optimization with optuna'
+title: 'Hyperparameter Optimization with Optuna'
 description: "This chapter gives a basic tutorial for optimizing hyperparameters of your model."
 type: chapter
 ---